grafana/agent/docs/sources/flow/install/linux.md

 # Install Grafana Agent Flow on Linux systems

-You can install Grafana Agent Flow as a systemd service on Linux
+You can install Grafana Agent Flow as a systemd service on Linux.

 ## Install on Debian or Ubuntu